 We Must Get Money Out of Politics to Achieve Other Goals

-It is the key to success in achieving the goals included in the list above.
+It is the key to success in achieving the goals mentioned above.
 It’s also a roadblock along the path to getting real, authentic people to represent us in government.
 Currently, there are a lot of millionaires in Congress.
 That’s a problem.
 Not only is it indicative of corruption and insider trading, it also means they are out of touch with how regular Americans live.

 They are out of touch with the struggles of average Americans.
 That doesn’t include members of Congress who don’t take corporate money: Senator Elizabeth Warren, Senator Bernie Sanders, Senator Josh Hawley, Representative Marjorie Taylor Greene, and progressives in the House of Representatives, to name examples off the top of my head.

-The cost of running a campaign for a seat in the House or Senate of Congress make it impossible for an average, working class person to run—and that’s exactly who we need.
+The cost of running a campaign for a seat in the House or Senate in Congress make it impossible for an average, working class individual to run—and that’s exactly who we need.

 Insider trading plays a huge part in the corruption in Congress.
-Insider trading is when people in a certain profession buy, trade, or sell stock based on information they receive from the inside that is not available to the public.
+Insider trading is when people in a certain profession buy, trade, or sell stock based on information they receive on the job (from the inside) that is not available to the public.

 This gives them an unfair advantage, allowing them to buy stocks that are about to go up or sell stocks that are about to go down, based on the insider information they receive.
-It’s one way that our Senators have become millionaires while “working for the American people.”
+It’s one way that our Senators have become millionaires while “working as public servants for the American people.”

 Real People Wanted